mikaelbr/mversion/README.md

 ## Changelog

+### 1.4.0
+2. Adds pre-/postcommit hooks allowing for commands to be run before and after version bump git commit.

 ### 1.3.0
 1. Adds `.mversionrc` file for defining default settings
 2. Adds pre-/postupdate hooks allowing for commands to be run before and after version bump.